 Typically, students at Open Sky live in small teams comprised of around eight to ten peers.
 This model offers a distraction-free container where students can foster emotional safety and focus on their therapeutic work.
 On certain occasions, however, Open Sky holds outdoor community-wide gatherings to help students deepen their relationships and remind them they are not alone in their struggles.
 One of these special gatherings is an annual holiday talent show.

-On the evening of the talent show, all students and field staff gather in a meadow at the Utah base camp.
+On the evening of the talent show, all students and field staff gather in a meadow at the our fall and winter base camp.
 Teams sit together among the sagebrush and, one by one, stand up before the group to share their contributions to the event.

 “Teams and students might share stories and skits or games and songs,” said Alex Molo, Field Director.
 “There was even a musical about wag bags one year.
 People get very funny and very creative.
 We see a little bit of everything from humorous to heartfelt.”